Snorkel Vest vs. Life Jacket – Which is better for Snorkeling?

-If you’re planning a snorkeling trip, you will need to plan for the right type of gear to bring along with you on your trip.
+If you’re planning a snorkeling trip, you will need to prepare for the right type of snorkel gear to bring along with you on your journey.
 Aside from the traditional snorkel and mask, fins, and wetsuit, there may be something you’re not considering: a snorkel vest.

 What is a Snorkel Vest?

-A snorkeling vest is a small inflatable vest that you can use to help you maintain your buoyancy while floating.
-Typically snorkel vests contain no foam and will be inflated by the user.
-You can achieve different levels of buoyancy depending on how much you inflate the vest.
+A snorkeling vest is a small inflatable piece of garment that you can use to help you maintain your buoyancy while floating.
+Typically, they contain no foam and will be inflated by the snorkeler.

 Why do you need one?